 A distinctive and versitile evergreen shrub with striking dark green dense foliage; it is low and mounded and can be globe shaped; low maintenance and takes pruning very well

 Fairview Yew is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+It has dark green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain dark green throughout the winter.

 Fairview Yew is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.